kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 ![bordered height=35%](/images/associatedDomains.png)

->*Note:* Only a team agent or a team administrator on your Apple developer program can make this change.
+> **Note**: This only applies to developer accounts comprising of multiple people, but only a **team agent** or a **team administrator** can make this change.
 If you're not those roles, reach out to the right person on the team to make this change.

 ### Getting Your Server Ready